nuxeo-sandbox/nuxeo-templaterendering-utils/README.md

 ## Description
-This plugin contains a utility that adds feature(s) to the [Nuxeo template Rendering](https://doc.nuxeo.com/nxdoc/template-rendering-addon/) addon: It adds an object to the Template Processor Component, `labsAutomation` (just like it already has the `functions`or `Fn` object - cf. the documentation).
+This plugin contains a utility that adds features to the [Nuxeo template Rendering](https://doc.nuxeo.com/nxdoc/template-rendering-addon/) addon: It adds an object to the Template Processor Component, `labsAutomation` (just like it already has the `functions`or `Fn` object - cf. the documentation).

 This object allows for running an automation chain when rendering the template.
 It is then possible to return a value based on more or less complex business logic.
 The main goal is to avoid building complex freemarker expressions and move these to Automation.
-Typically, `#if`, several concatenations, custom formating, etc.
+Typically, `#if`, several concatenations, custom formatting, etc.

 > [!IMPORTANT]
 > Please read *Installation Warning* below.